Gerry W. Beyer

 Phone: (806) 834-4270

-Prof. Beyer, a Texas and nationally recognized expert in estate planning, joined the faculty in 2005 as the first holder of the Governor Preston E. Smith Regents Professorship.
-He researches, writes, and teaches in the areas of estate planning, wills & trusts and property.
-In 2015, he was inducted into the Estate Planning Hall of Fame, composed of only approximately 100 members, by the National Association of Estate Planners & Councils.
+Prof. Beyer, a nationally and Texas recognized expert in estate planning, joined the faculty in 2005 as the first holder of the prestigious Governor Preston E. Smith Regents Professorship.
+He teaches, researches, speaks, and publishes in the areas of estate planning, wills and trusts, probate, and property.
+In recognition of his expertise and contributions to the legal profession, the National Association of Estate Planners & Councils inducted him into the Estate Planning Hall of Fame in 2015.

-Prof. Beyer has authored more than 22 books, 35 law review articles, 30 other significant works and 300 continuing legal education articles.
-A few of his current scholarship interests include (1) planning for the transfer of and access to a person's digital assets, both when the person is disabled and upon death, (2) studying the impact of legalized recreational and medical marijuana on estate planning, (3) exploring the potential of including photographs of items a person wishes to give away in his or her will, (4) helping communication challenged clients plan their estates, and (5) investigating professional responsibility and ethical concerns that arise in estate planning.
+Prof. Beyer has authored more than 25 books, 37 law review articles, 35 other significant works and 350 continuing legal education articles.
+A few of his current scholarship interests include (1) electronic wills and trusts, (2) planning for the transfer of and access to a person's digital assets, both when the person is disabled and upon death, (3) studying the impact of legalized recreational and medical marijuana on estate planning, (4) exploring the potential of including photographs of items a person wishes to give away in his or her will, and (5) investigating professional responsibility and ethical concerns that arise in estate planning.

-On the Social Science Research Network (SSRN), Prof. Beyer is one of the most often downloaded authors with a ranking in the top .001%.
+On the Social Science Research Network (SSRN), Prof. Beyer is one of the most often downloaded authors with a ranking in the top .001% out of over 400,000 authors.
 His SSRN writings are available for free download by following this link: http://ssrn.com/author=461383.

 Prof. Beyer's J.D. (summa cum laude) from The Ohio State University College of Law where he was inducted into the Order of the Coif and his LL.M. and J.S.D. degrees from the University of Illinois helped prepare him for the general practice of law in Columbus, Ohio before he began his teaching career.